9 tunes | 72 step-by-step Guitar Lessons

-In the beginner acoustic guitar course, you’ll learn how to play nine complete songs using in depth video lessons, full TAB and loops to practice along with.
+In this beginner acoustic guitar course, you’ll learn how to play nine complete songs using in-depth video lessons, full TAB, and loops to practice along with.

 We discuss chord progressions, key signatures, and specific techniques like Hammer-On and Pull-Off.

-Not only will learning songs help you with switching from one chord to another and improve your rhythm playing, studying them in depth like we do in this course, holds the key to understanding how music actually works.
+Not only will learning songs help you with switching from one chord to another and improve your rhythm playing, but studying them in-depth like we do in this course, holds the key to understanding how music works.

-By deeply studying songs, you can start the journey of understanding music and learn how to play the guitar.
+By deeply studying songs, you can start the journey of understanding music and learning how to play the guitar.

-In this first series of lessons in the course, we start by getting to terms with strumming the 4 open position chords that make up Talking About A Revolution.
+In this first series of lessons, we start by getting to terms with strumming the 4 open-position chords that are used in Talking About A Revolution.

-We also practice the chromatic exercise before we learn how to play the song on one guitar.
-Finally, we develop a 2nd guitar part so we can play the song together.
+We’ll also practice the chromatic exercise before we learn to play the song on one guitar.
+Finally, we’ll develop a 2nd guitar part and play the song together.

-Once you learned how to play the complete song, we develop a 2nd and even a 3rd part so we can play Redemption Song together.
+Once you’ve learned how to play the complete song, we develop a 2nd and even a 3rd part and play Redemption Song together.

-When you learn how to play Robin Hood by Ocean Colour Scene you’ll also learn how to pick and strum with more accuracy as you practice along to loops.
+When you learn how to play Robin Hood by Ocean Colour Scene you’ll also learn how to pick and strum using accuracy as you practice along with loops.

-We also practice more chromatic exercises and build a 2nd guitar part so we can play the song together with the singer, like a little band.
+We’ll also practice more chromatic exercises, and build a 2nd guitar part to play the song with the singer, like a little band.

 Before we get our teeth into playing One More Cup Of Coffee by Bob Dylan, we must practice our chromatic exercises some more.

-This is followed by practicing each section of the song to loops before we put it all together and play the complete song and finally, build a 2nd guitar part.
+This is followed by practicing each section of the song to loops before we put it all together, play the complete song, and finally, build a 2nd guitar part.

-Once you can pay the complete song, the final challenge lies within playing a 2nd guitar part, including a note fore note version of the violin solo.
+Once you can play the complete song, the final challenge lies in playing a 2nd guitar part, including a note-for-note version of the violin solo.